subhacom/argos/README.md

 `review.py` : a Python/Qt GUI to go through the automatically detected tracks and correct mistakes.

-1. Follow steps 7 and 8 above after installation to prepare for running the reviewer.
+1. Follow steps under `Usage` above after installation to prepare for running the reviewer.
 2. Start the GUI using the command

   ```